CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 The depth of the documentation may differ.
 For example, a PLS that is a closed system may be limited to the outside interface.
 As a rule, the PLS itself has an internal administration or a uniform software / hardware version depending on the system version.
 In other cases, all components can be documented.

 ** Creating and Maintaining the Documentation **
 The form of documentation management should be geared to the needs of the target group and should be as practicable as possible.
 Documentation may take the form of one or more documents embedded in a web site or specific IT tools.
-However, the existing requirements for the availability of the documentation, which in particular must be accessible also in disturbance and emergency situations, must be considered.
+However, the existing requirements for the availability of the documentation, which must be accessible, in particular, in fault and emergency situations, must be observed.
 This can be done, for example, by replication on emergency systems or as a hard copy on the respective workstation and / or at the emergency location.
 At the same time, the filing should also take into account the sensitivity of the documentation in order to prevent unauthorized access.

 The operator must ensure that changes relevant to the operation are recorded in the system documentation.
 Through regular checks on up-to-dateness, failures in daily business can be identified and made up for.